EkeminiThompson/Credit-Card-Fraud-Detection-with-FastAPI-/ReadMe.md

 # Real-Time Credit Card Fraud Detection with FastAPI and Machine Learning

-This project implements a real-time credit card fraud detection system using machine learning, deployed with FastAPI.
+This project uses machine learning to implement a real-time credit card fraud detection system, deployed with FastAPI.
 The system predicts the likelihood of fraudulent transactions based on various features extracted from the transaction data.

 ## Table of Contents